-I’m going to show you a way to cook moist and tender turkey breast in the Instant Pot.
+I will show you how to cook moist and tender turkey breast in the Instant Pot.
 But this recipe doesn’t involve pressure cooking.
 It uses the sous vide technique.

 Turkey breast sous vide involves cooking the turkey at a low temperature for a longer period of time.
-The result is perfectly cooked turkey every time.
-I’m pretty sure that once you use this method, you may not go back to the oven again!
+The result is a perfectly cooked turkey every time.
+I’m sure that once you use this method, you may not return to the oven again!

 I found Kenji’s post on Thanksgiving sous vide turkey to be really useful.
 If you have the time, it’s worth a read.